-I'm a writer and a journalist.
+I'm a journalist for UK-based ArtsProfessional.
 I've been published in these places:

 Article Title: Laws of Physics Behind a World Cup Football (above)